Home Compare LNT vs SO

 Alliant Energy vs The Southern Company: Which Stock Looks Stronger in 2026?

-Structurally, Alliant Energy and The Southern Company are closely matched — neither holds a meaningful edge overall.
-The Southern Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+The structural profiles are close, with The Southern Company carrying a narrow edge on stability.
+Alliant Energy still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.